jac377/simon/README.md

 Finished, and a final pushed to the server was done on 2/8/2023.
 ## What I have learned so far

+2/16/2023 - After copying and seeing how to app changes, I was able to discover that I made a few mistakes that I wasn't aware of.
+I used the HTML debugger, which helped me see where I messed up.
+I as able to review the structure of Simon, and how it works with CSS and Bootstrap.

 2/7/2023 - While I was working on the ***play.html*** and ***scores.html***, I explored a little more between `<table>` and the `<thead>`.
 Both are the same, but when we include the later one, it becomes a more structured table.
 `<th>` vs `<td>`.
 The first one is for headings, the second one is for the body of the table.